-Effective communication in the Business world consists of 3 main components: active listening skills, the ability to think critically, and the ability to effectively communicate ideas in groups and teams.
+Effective communication in the Business world consists of active listening skills, the ability to think critically, and the ability to effectively communicate ideas in groups and teams.
 These components will be developed in class and evaluated through students' participation in class.
 Participation is highly valued.
 Verbal contributions that add value will be noted by the instructor.

 Occasional in-class quizzes will be held against the chapters assigned for that class.
-Quizzes will be online and delivered via Connect[®].
+Quizzes will be online and delivered via LEARN.
 Internet-capable devices are necessary to take the quizzes this way.
 Laptops are recommended.
-To register in our section's Connect please go to the following: